Deuz SDK 2.0 is out — stores, guardrails, handoffs, and zero-config MCP. What is new in 2.0

 const client = await createMcpClient(options);

-createMcpClient is async and returns a Promise<McpClient>.
-It loads the SDK, builds the transport, and connects before resolving.
+async: it loads the SDK, builds the transport and connects before resolving.

 OptionTypeDefaultNotes